wallarm/product-documentation/docs/latest/faq/wallarm-and-third-party-services.md

-# Wallarm API Security Platform and third-party services interaction
+# Wallarm platform and third-party services interaction

-If some issues occur during the Wallarm API Security Platform and third-party services interaction, check this troubleshooting guide to address them.
+If some issues occur during the Wallarm platform and third-party services interaction, check this troubleshooting guide to address them.
 If you did not find relevant details here, please contact [Wallarm technical support](mailto:support@wallarm.com).

-## What third-party services Wallarm API Security Platform interacts with?
+## What third-party services Wallarm platform interacts with?

-Wallarm API Security Platform interacts with the following third-party services:
+Wallarm platform interacts with the following third-party services:

 * GCP storage to download an actual list of IP addresses registered in [allowlisted, denylisted, or graylisted](../user-guides/ip-lists/overview.md) countries, regions and data centers.